 The problem for us is that God sees our heart and he knows all the actions, words and thoughts that we would not want repeated to our best friend.
 He knows everything about us.
 And so who will deliver us from this body of death?
 What hope is there for me if there is no hope for the most religious to be made right with God by all their ‘good’ works?

-Jesus died for our wrongdoing, our polluted garments.
-He died so that by faith in Him we are given His own perfect righteousness to put on.
-And now, even today, we can be called the children of God through Jesus Christ!
+Jesus died for our wrongdoing, our ‘polluted garments’.
+All of it… everything… He died so that by faith in Him we are given His own perfect righteousness as our garment to put on.
+In Christ the sinner is forgiven, freed and found righteous in Him.